History of Chechnya: Ethnic tensions

-When the Chechens and Ingush returned to their homeland, they found other peoples living, quite literally, in their houses, and on their land.
-Unsurprisingly, the returnees viewed the other ethnicities -Ossetes, Russians, Laks, Kumyks and Avars- that had been moved onto the lands that had been theirs before with hostility.
-In the case of the conflict between Ossetes and Ingush in Prigorodny, and between the Russians/Cossacks and Chechens in Northern Chechnya, the conflicts simmered and threatened to boil over into violence many times (and actually did more than once).
+When the Chechens and Ingush returned to their homeland, they found other peoples living, quite literally, in their houses and on their land.
+Unsurprisingly, the returnees viewed the other ethnicities—Ossetes, Russians, Laks, Kumyks, and Avars—that had been moved onto the lands that had been theirs before with hostility.
+In the case of the conflict between Ossetes and Ingush in Prigorodny, and between the Russians/Cossacks and Chechens in northern Chechnya, the conflicts simmered and threatened to boil over into violence multiple times (and actually did more than once).
 In the case of Akkia, there was more understanding between the Chechens on one side and the Laks, Kumyks and Avars on the other, not because of their historical contacts and shared religion, but rather because the Chechens knew that the Dagestanis had not moved onto their land by choice, but rather were forced to.
 However, the conflict over Akkia to this day is not resolved, despite efforts by both sides to find a middle ground.